 Interning: the nature of the common core

 What kinds of courses are available in the Humanities Common Core?
-As of 2013-2014, every first-year University of Chicago undergraduate is required to take at least two quarters of a Humanities Common Core sequence; some majors require three quarters.
+Every first-year University of Chicago undergraduate is required to take at least two quarters of a Humanities Common Core sequence; some majors require three quarters.
 First-years can choose from among seven different sequences when they register; once they have entered a sequence, they are very strongly discouraged by their advisors from switching to another.
 We also prefer that humanities interns stay in the same section of the same sequence throughout the year, so that each group of students has at least one person monitoring the development of their writing skills over an extended period.

 - Readings in World Literature